teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 [Spanx](http://en.wikipedia.org/wiki/Spanx#Founding).
 Sara Blakely bootstrapped Spanx from a $5,000 investment into a billion dollar business.
 She owns 100% of the private company with no debt.

+Kickstarter, Indigogo, etc. - Raising money from these types of non-equity crowdfunding sites is fantastic for most founders.
+Companies get the money/capital they need, and don't need to give up any equity to VCs.

 - - -

 # Incubators and Accelerators